Should you get the Pixel 2 or OnePlus 6?

 Of course, if you'd rather have a longer battery life, a larger screen and more money in your pocket (all of which are completely reasonable things to want), definitely buy the OnePlus 6.
 It has all the better specs of the two and a lower price tag to boot.

 That being said, if you're undecided but don't need a new phone ASAP, consider waiting to see what Google has in store in October.
-Being on a one-year cadence schedule, it's safe to assume that the Pixel 3 will be more of a major update as well (compared to the expected jump from the OnePlus 6to the 6T), and rumored specs include wireless charging and two front-facing cameras.
-Of course, that also means having even one more option to choose one.
+Being on a one-year cadence schedule, it's safe to assume that the Pixel 3 will be more of a major update as well (compared to the expected jump from the OnePlus 6 to the 6T), and rumored specs include wireless charging and two front-facing cameras.

 Discuss: Pixel 2 vs. OnePlus 6: Which Android phone is best?